QuantEcon/continuous_time_mcs/ctmc_lectures/prob_view.md

 ## Overview

-Follows on from the analytic discussion linking ODEs, rate kernels and semigroups.

-We are now convinced that every continuous time Markov chain on $S$ arises from a rate matrix.
+We have seen in previous lectures that each intensity matrix on $S$ generates a uniquely defined Markov semigroup, and hence a continuous time Markov chain via the associated joint distribution.

+This method of building chains from intensity matrices is important from a theoretical perspective but less helpful in terms of intuition and simulation.

+In this lecture we provide another point of view.

-We've also seen continuous time Markov chains constructed as jump processes from a jump chain kernel $\Pi$ and a jump intensity function $\lambda$.
+As a first step, we recall how we saw continuous time Markov chains constructed as jump processes from a jump chain kernel $K$ and a jump intensity function $\lambda$.

-(The rate matrix is $Q = \lambda (\Pi - I)$.)
+The intensity matrix was then given by

+$$
+    Q(x, y) = \lambda(x) (K(x, y) - I(x, y))
+$$

-We show in this lecture that this is in fact the only possibility -- every rate matrix admits this representation.
+We show in this lecture that this is in fact the **only** possibility -- every intensity matrix admits this representation.

-As a result, every continuous time Markov chain can be viewed as jump processes from a jump chain kernel $\Pi$ and a jump intensity function
-$\lambda$.

-This gives us a probabilistic view and opens up algorithms for simulation.
+This gives us a probabilistic construction of a continuous time Markov chain associated with any given intensity matrix.

-Mention Gillespie algorithm.
+In fact there is another probabilistic construction of a chain from an intensity matrix, sometimes called the exponential clock method.

+Understanding these ideas is important for both intuition and for simulation algorithms.